Laura Choate Resilience Award Nominations

-The Laura Choate Resilience Award will be presented at the 2016 Oklahoma Kids Count Conference, sponsored by the Oklahoma Institute for Child Advocacy (OICA) and Sunbeam Family Services.
+The Laura Choate Resilience Award is presented at the Oklahoma Fall Forum each year and sponsored by the Oklahoma Institute for Child Advocacy (OICA).

 - Competence: Taking notice of what young people are doing right and giving them opportunities to develop important skills.

 - Confidence: Ability to navigate the world, think outside the box, and recover from challenges.

 - Connection: Connections with youth and with communities that offer young people the security to stand on their own and develop creative solutions.